omer-re/Ad-matay/README.md

 Initially I have tried to implement that model using License Plates Recognition, therefore the name.
 LPR has much in common with the need to "understand" what's the timer on the top-left corner is showing.
 I have struggled getting it to preform well and therefore it is currently commented out, meaning that the indication is just binary, whether we're on ads or not.
+(For example, Mnist, EasyOCR, Tesseract are too slow).

+There are more "old school" techniques I consider that might resolve it, for example:
+    - KNN for numbers, which are usually standard font.
+    - OCR+refinement for time properties like MM=[0,59]
+    - OCR with "clock obeys time rules" meaning that if it is currently :15,  next sample has X seconds gap, we should expect something in the areas of :15-X seconds.
+    - Old school: Detecting ":" or sampling frequency to detect areas that changes **EXCATLY** every 1 second, considering it as the font color. applying TH/colorspace mask for this color, then we expect text to be contrasted and clearer.

 The detection is done for each corner independently, each frame's corners are compared to the collection of references I collected in advance.